 Position Duration: Full-time

-Duty Station: Washington, DC preferred
+Duty Station: Washington

 The Policy Manager works closely with the Vice President for Policy and Advocacy, Policy Director, Community Engagement Team, and other APIAHF staff to promote federal and state policies that address the needs of AANHPIs.
 The Policy Manager is responsible for analyzing federal and state policy proposals and developing products that support APIAHF’s advocacy efforts, providing technical support and assistance to state and local coalitions, and APIAHF’s National Network of community-based organizations.
 The Policy Manager will also work in partnership with other national health advocacy, AANHPI, and civil rights organizations to advance legislative and policy measures that advance APIAHF’s mission.